black cables with copper

 Electromobility drives demand for copper

-In addition to traditional uses, future demand for copper will be driven in particular by the emergence of electromobility.
-In the automotive industry the metal with good conductivity is used not only in electric motors, but also in charging cables for electric vehicles.
+In addition to its traditional uses, future demand for copper will be driven in particular by the emerging electric vehicle market on account of the metal’s conductivity.
+In the car industry, copper is used in both electric motors and charging cables for electric vehicles.